Picture this - a vibrant room filled with the sweet sound of innocent laughter, the floor…

 As someone who cares about my health and safety, I understand that radiofrequency waves used in wireless networks to transmit data may pose health risks.
 It is essential to educate myself about these potential health concerns and learn how to protect myself.
 One resource that I can check out is the article WiFi Radiation: Health Concerns & Protection Tips.
 By staying informed and taking appropriate measures, such as using EMF shielding products or switching to wired connections, I can continue to enjoy the benefits of WiFi without compromising my health and safety.

 How WiFi routers work

-The network created by a WiFi router does not necessarily have to have internet access.
-It’s just a wireless network.
-In order for the router to establish an internet connection, it must be connected to an active modem, usually via an ethernet cable.
-Without an internet connection, a wireless network still allows users to use features such as wireless printing.
+It is important to note that a wireless network created by a WiFi router doesn’t necessarily have to provide internet access.
+It simply creates a wireless network that can be used for various purposes, such as wireless printing.
+In order for the router to establish an internet connection, it must be connected to an active modem via an ethernet cable.

 WiFi router radiation